AlmuHS/GNUMach_SMP/README.md

 - **Replace physical address with logical address**

 	The most important modification is to replace the physical address with the equivalent logical address.
-To ease this task, this function is called before configure pagging.
+To ease this task, this function is called before  pagging is configured.

 	The memory address below 0xc0000000 are mapped directly by the kernel, and their logical address can be got using the macro [`phystokv(address)`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/vm_param.h).
 This way is used to get the logical address of ACPI tables pointers.

-	But the lapic pointer is sitted in a high memory position, up to 0xf0000000, so It must be mapped manually.
+	But the lapic pointer is placed in a high memory position, up to 0xf0000000, so It must be mapped manually.
 To map this address, we need to use pagging, which is not configured yet.
-To solve this, we split the process in two steps:
+To solve this, we split the process into two steps:

 	- In APIC enumeration step, we store the lapic address in a temporary variable: `lapic_addr`
-	- After pagging is configured, we [call](https://github.com/AlmuHS/GNUMach_SMP/blob/434cf68e9daacdc3bb2b6e1d37c895c5045f8eb5/kern/startup.c#L133) to function [`extra_setup()`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) which reserve the memory address to the lapic pointer and initialize the real pointer, `*lapic`.
+	- After pagging is configured, we [call](https://github.com/AlmuHS/GNUMach_SMP/blob/434cf68e9daacdc3bb2b6e1d37c895c5045f8eb5/kern/startup.c#L133) to function [`extra_setup()`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) which reserves the memory address to the lapic pointer and initialize the real pointer, `*lapic`.

 ### Implementation of `cpu_number()` function

 Once get the lapic pointer, we could use this pointer to access to the Local APIC of the current processor.
-Using this, we have implemented `cpu_number()` function, which search in `machine_slot[]` array the apic_id of the current processor, and return the index as kernel ID.
+Using this, we have implemented `cpu_number()` function, which searches in `machine_slot[]` array for the apic_id of the current processor, and returns the index as kernel ID.

-A newer implementation get the Kernel ID from the `apic2kernel[]` array, using the apic_id as index.
+A newer implementation gets the Kernel ID from the `apic2kernel[]` array, using the apic_id as index.

-This function will be used later to get the cpu currently working.
+This function will be used later to get the cpu to work.

 ### CPU enabling using StartUp IPI

 In this step, we enable the cpus using the StartUp IPI.
-To do this, we need to write the ICR register in the Local APIC of the processor who raise the IPI (in this case, the BSP raise the IPI to each processor).
+To do this, we need to write the ICR register in the Local APIC of the processor who raised the IPI (in this case, the BSP raises the IPI to each processor).

 To implement this step, we have been inspired in Min_SMP [`mp.c`](https://github.com/AlmuHS/Min_SMP/blob/master/mp.c) and [`cpu.c`](https://github.com/AlmuHS/Min_SMP/blob/master/cpu.c) files, and based in the existent work in [`i386/i386/mp_desc.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/mp_desc.c)

-We have split this task in some steps:
+We have split this task into several steps:

 - **Modify `start_other_cpus()`**

   The `start_other_cpus()` function calls to `cpu_start(cpu)` for each cpu, to enable It.
-  We have modified this function to change the `NCPUS` macro to `ncpu` variable, reserve memory to the cpu stack, and initialize the `machine_slot[]` to indicate cpu is unabled.
+  We have modified this function to change the `NCPUS` macro to `ncpu` variable, reserve memory to the cpu stack, and then initialize the `machine_slot[]` to indicate cpu is enabled.

-  Furthermore, we have added some printf to show the number of cpus and the kernel ID of current cpu.
+  Furthermore, we have added some printfs to show the number of cpus and the kernel ID of current cpu.

   - **Reserve memory for cpu stack**